-The nsd-control tool is also controlled from the nsd.conf config file (and it's manpage is found here).
+The nsd-control tool is also controlled from the nsd.conf config file.
 It uses TLS encrypted transport to 127.0.0.1, and if you want to use it you have to setup the keys and also edit the config file.
 You can leave the remote-control disabled (the secure default), or opt to turn it on:

-'''

-generate keys
+generate keys nsd-control-setup

-nsd-control-setup

-'''